rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 - Accepted applications announced: May 20th at 1800 UTC
 - Programming Starts: June 13th.

+## Important Changes for 2022
+- All submissions (including both draft submissions and final submissions) must be in PDF format when being submitted to GSoC's website.
+If you would like us to review your submission prior to the final deadline, please submit a Google Drive link to your DOC formatted proposal to msfdev [AT] metasploit [DOT] com and make sure that you have enabled sharing so that we can view it.

 # 2022 Idea List
 You can find the current list of GSoC ideas at [[GSoC-2022-Project-Ideas]].
 Please see the note at the bottom of this page if you are interested in submitting your own idea, as this will require approval.